How many guests can I invite?

 Do you provide staff?

-Yes – Boyden Events provides (1) staff member as needed when the Barn is reserved for onsite Ceremony Rehearsal and/or Rehearsal dinner, welcome party.
-Day of wedding assistance is provided by (2) Boyden Events staff members to assist in vendor arrival, parking guests, pre & post ceremony assistance.
-Boyden Events staff are on site to assist your hired vendors as needed until the 11:00 pm exit.
-If you feel the need for further assistance other than already provided by the combination of your other hired vendors, please see the recommended Event Coordinators on the Preferred Vendor List.
+Yes – Boyden Events provides staff members as needed when the Barn is reserved for onsite Ceremony Rehearsal and/or Rehearsal dinner, welcome party.
+Day of wedding assistance is provided by Boyden Events staff members to assist in vendor arrival, parking guests, pre & post ceremony property assistance.
+Boyden Events staff are on site to assist your hired vendors as needed until their exit.

 What am I responsible for cleaning up?

 You are responsible for cleaning up any personal items from decorations that you may have brought into the Barn.
 Your caterers are responsible for clearing tables, taking out the trash, leaving the Barn and kitchen or bar areas they used the way they found them – clean and mopped.
 Designate someone to take all cards, gifts and valuables at exit on the wedding night.
 During your reserved property use dates, any time the Barn is unlocked for deliveries, vendor arrival, etc. all items of value should be secured.